 Regional developments in Northeast Asia have kept John Nilsson-Wright busy commenting at length in the UK and international media.
 See below for a full list of UK and international print and media comment and analysis: 1.
 North Korea 2.
 South Korea 3.
 Japan 1.
-On North Korea (missile launches, nuclear test, decapitation options, Kim’s motivations, … More North Korea Crisis: Comment and analysis from Dr John Nilsson-Wright
+On North Korea (missile launches, nuclear test, decapitation options, Kim’s motivations, … More North Korea: Comment and analysis from Dr John Nilsson-Wright

 The Japanese Studies section of Cambridge University is delighted to announce that we will soon be able to offer a brand new Japanese Studies graduate scholarship.
 Mr. Nakagawa Hiroyuki, CEO and founder of the Japanese NGA Group, will establish a new PhD scholarship in Japanese Studies.
 Founded in 1951, the NGA Group specialises in vocational … More Announcement: Nakagawa Hiroyuki Graduate Scholarship in Japanese Studies to be established 2019

 Dr John Nilsson-Wright features on Monocle’s ‘The Globalist’ radio show discussing the recent 2 plus 2 defence/foreign ministers meeting between Japan and Australia and reflecting on Abe’s approach to the Indo-Pacific, SE Asian diplomacy, tensions with South Korea and doubts about the reliability of the Trump administration. https://monocle.com/radio/shows/the-globalist/1814/play/